uchicago-cs/chiwebsite/chirouter/installing.rst

     That said, in some setups (e.g., Windows Home), Docker may tell you that WSL2 is the only option available (additionally, you may get better performance from using WSL2).
-In that case, you will need to update your WSL2 kernel.
+In that case, you will need to update your WSL2 kernel to be able to run our Docker container.
 We provide instructions for this at the end of this section.

 After Docker Desktop has finished installing (this may include